Scripts

 pw.test(name, function)

-To create group of tests, with the name as a string and fn as a callback function to write tests associated with the group.
+To create a group of tests, with the name as a string and fn as a callback function to write tests associated with the group.
 The test results will include the given name for better organization.

 // This will return 4 lines on the test report, grouped under "Arithmetic operations"